-The Filipino Director Lav Diaz with The Woman Who Left (Ang Babaeng Humayo) won the Golden Lion at the Venice Film Festival in Venice: in 3 hours and 46 minutes of black and white the director tells the story of Horacia Somorostro, whose life has become a real reclusión own perpetual imprisonment, full of twists and problematic unexpected, cruel and inexplicable.
+The Filipino Director Lav Diaz with The Woman Who Left (Ang Babaeng Humayo) has won the Golden Lion at the Venice Film Festival in Venice: in 3 hours and 46 minutes of black and white movie the director tells the story of Horacia Somorostro, whose life was a real reclusión and an own perpetual imprisonment, full of twists and unexpected, cruel and inexplicable problematics.

-“I dedicate it to the Filipino people and all humanity.
-Horacia is an allegory of humanity in the struggle. ” It is the lady vengeance Lav Diaz, The Woman Who Left to win the Venice Golden Lion 73, Horacia Somostroso – starring Charo Santos-Concio, an actress who has returned to film after the parenthesis as the Philippine giant manager media Abs-CBN.
+“I dedicate it to the Filipino people and to all humanity.
+Horacia is an allegory of humanity in the struggle.”
+It is the lady vengeance of Lav Diaz, The Woman Who Left to win the Venice Golden Lion 73, Horacia Somostroso (starring Charo Santos-Concio, an actress who has returned to film after the parenthesis as the Philippine giant manager media Abs-CBN.)

-According to Diaz, the film was inspired by the book “God Sees the Truth, But Waits” by Tolstoy, first published in 1872 the story of Aksionov who, innocent, was arrested, put in prison where eventally died after 26 years.
+According to Diaz, the film was inspired by the book “God Sees the Truth, But Waits” written by Tolstoy, first published in 1872, the story of Aksionov who, innocent, was arrested, put in prison where eventally died after 26 years.